Privacy Policy

 • future supported wearable integrations, if and when launched;

-• support and operational interactions related to the service.
+• security, audit, and operational interactions related to the Service.

 This Policy does not govern processing performed independently by Oura or any other third-party service provider acting under its own privacy policy.